Mihajlović Family House: Reconstructions and the present condition

 At the beginning of the 1970s many works were done on the reconstruction of the building, after which the Library Vlada Aksentijević was placed in the house, and remained there to this day.

 Cultural heritage

-Numerous, undeniable qualities of the Mihajlović's family house in Obrenovac, as the functional, constructive and aesthetic achievement of our national architecture, make this object one of the most valuable monuments on the territory of the City of Belgrade.
-Due to all above mentioned, the Mihajlović's family house was declared for the cultural monument in 1970, and for the cultural heritage of a great importance in 1979.
-After the reconstruction, at the beginning of the 1970s, the library was placed in the house, and remained there to this day.
+The Mihajlović's family house in Obrenovac, is a very good example of the functional, constructive and aesthetic elements of Serbian architecture, make the structure a valuable monuments on the territory of the City of Belgrade.
+The Mihajlović's family house was declared for the cultural monument in 1970, and for Monument of Culture of Great Importance in 1979.
+After the reconstruction, at the beginning of the 1970s, the library was placed in the house, and remains there to this day.